etishor/etishor.github.io/_posts/2006-11-08-synchronous-http-request.md

   </ol>
 </div>

 The *syncGet* and *syncPost* functions both use the same strategy.
 They connect the *requestFinished* signal from QHttp to a *finished* slot, they ask the QHttp object to perform the request.
-The QHttp&#8217;s get/post method returns immediately with the request id that has been assigned to the current request.
+The QHttp's get/post method returns immediately with the request id that has been assigned to the current request.
 Now the nice part: After asking the QHttp object to perform the request we need to wait for it to finish, so we create an event loop and start it.
 The main event loop is now blocked and we are nor risking being called aging while executing the request.
-The blocking code is not using tricks like sleep or infinite loops so we don&#8217;t end up using 100% CPU or wasting time sleeping.
+The blocking code is not using tricks like sleep or infinite loops so we don't end up using 100% CPU or wasting time sleeping.
 Now we just need to implement the *finished* slot to save the result and exit the loop:

 <div class="dean_ch" style="white-space: wrap;">
   <ol>